marcoff90/blogger/README.md

   - user-service
     - responsible for user management
     - flow explained in swagger docs
+  - blogger-service
+    - responsible for management of articles
+    - public and admin part
+    - complete info in swagger docs

 PREREQUISITES
 - installed locally postgresql, redis and rabbitmq